Kien-fit/Trainning-System/README.md

 # Trainning
-These are my training courses
+These are my training courses.
+Here is the source code of the admin page.